MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 exit
 ```

 Finally to see a list of containers on the container host use the `docker ps –a` command.
-Notice in the output a container named 'dockerdemo' has been created.
+Notice from the output that a container named 'dockerdemo' has been created.

 ``` PowerShell
 docker ps -a